-Acme Chem-Dry, part of the world’s largest carpet and upholstery cleaning company, offers the absolute best services in leather furniture cleaning and maintenance in Fresno and the surrounding areas.
+Acme Chem-Dry, part of the world’s largest carpet and upholstery cleaning company, offers the absolute best services in leather furniture cleaning and maintenance in Tulare County.
 As you use your leather furniture, over time you’ll see that more body oils, sweat, and skin acids will work into the materials, leaving a less natural and dirtier look.
 There are some cleaning products on the market that could potentially break down your leather rather than deep clean it, ruining your finish and drying out or cracking the furniture.
-You can count on all our leather products to be safe and effective at protecting and cleaning the leather furniture in your Fresno home.
+You can count on all our leather products to be safe and effective at protecting and cleaning the leather furniture in your Tulare County home.
 We’ve had over 300 tanneries and leather furniture manufacturers endorse our leather cleaning products.
 With regular cleaning and protecting by a Chem-Dry Certified Leather Specialist, you can prevent undue wear on your leather furniture and keep it looking great for time to come.

 Leather properly maintained will last four or five times longer than fabric or man-made fibers, but improperly cleaned leather will degrade faster.
 It’s important o select a cleaner who know how to properly care for your specific type of leather.
 Chem-Dry’s Certified Leather Specialists have been thoroughly trained in how to properly identify and care for your type of leather.
 Some of the types of leather that we can clean include:

 Aniline – Also known as Natural, Pure, Naked and Unprotected leather.